Escape from Tarkov maps guide - learn where to go to get loot

 What’s the best map for beginners in Escape from Tarkov?

-We believe that Customs are the best map for a new player.
+We believe that Customs is the best map for a new player.
 It’s probably the easiest raid to survive and you can decent loot if you do so.

 Where can I find the best loot in Escape from Tarkov?